 Live streaming is a disruptive technology, in the best sense of the term.
 In the past few years, it’s completely upended the world of broadcasting.
-All sorts of industries are finding ways to use live video and a video streaming host to support their goals.
+All sorts of industries are finding ways to use live video and video streaming hosts to support their goals.

 Now, let’s start by exploring what a video streaming host can do for your broadcasts.